Admissions Standards and Procedures

 2. Departmental Supplemental Application and Required Materials

-Download and complete the Supplemental Application Form (Fillable PDF).
+Download and complete the Supplemental Application Form (MSWord Template).
 Upload your completed Supplemental Application and all required materials to your online ISU Graduate Application account.
 You may upload required materials all at this time, or at a later date; but no later than the December deadlines.

 3. Official or unofficial Transcripts for Department review

 For departmental review purposes, you may upload a copy of your unofficial academic transcripts.
-ISU Graduate Admissions Application requires your official transcripts from every school attended to be received after you have been admitted.
+Once you are admitted and have accepted an offer from our department, ISU Graduate Admissions requires your official transcripts from every school attended.
 We must have a transcript showing credit and grades you received for undergraduate courses.
 Transcripts are required for any course(s) taken, (whether or not for a degree).
 If transfer courses are on current transcripts showing credit and grade received, this is sufficient.
 Also, any study abroad course(s) receiving grades and credit also need to be shown on a transcript.